ToGe3688/ioBroker.ai-assistant/README.md

 ### WARNING: Be careful with the states you give the assistant access to, as it can read and write to all states it has access to.

-Setup the ioBrokers objects and states the assistant should have access to:
+Setup the ioBrokers objects and states the assistant should have access to.

+**NOTE: When importing or adding objects please make sure to only add datapoints with the type "state" that can be directly controlled or contains a value to be read!**

 | **Setting**                | **Description**                                                                                           |
 | -------------------------- | --------------------------------------------------------------------------------------------------------- |